 The Best College By Alumni Salary

-You might assume that the highest earners in the country come from well-known Ivy League Schools like Harvard or Princeton, but the truth is, the highest median alumni salaries come from students who attended small colleges with strong engineering programs.
-This year, SUNY Maritime, a small public college in New York that focuses on engineering and business degrees, took first place for the median salary of alumni with 10 or more years of experience.
-Experienced SUNY Maritime alumni typically earn $134,000, just $1,000 more than the median alumni salary of second-place Harvey Mudd alumni.
+You might assume that the highest earners in the country come from well-known Ivy League Schools like Harvard or Princeton, but the truth is, the highest median alumni salaries often come from students who attended small colleges with strong engineering programs.

 If we focus on early career earnings, elite military schools reign supreme.
-For bachelor's-only gradutes, the United States Military Academy at West Point takes first place with a median early career salary of $78,500.
-When we include alumni with graduate degrees, the Naval Academy at Annapolis ($82,800) is home to the highest earners.
+For bachelor's-only graduates, the United States Military Academy at West Point and the Naval Academy at Annapolis are often home to high earners.
 The fact that West Point and Naval Academy alumni graduate with military experience probably increases their worth to employers.

 The colleges with the highest-earning alumni almost all have one thing in common - they produce a lot of engineers and other workers with valuable STEM degrees.
 However, that doesn't mean that everybody should become an engineer.
 PayScale publishes this data to help students understand the typical salaries they will likely go on to earn, and the corresponding amount of student debt they can afford to take on.